briancurt/encrypted-dns-proxy/README.md

 # Transparent DNS to DNS-over-TLS proxy

-Simple proxy that captures plain text UDP DNS requests from the host, redirects the query over an ecrypted channel to a DNS server that supports TLS (for example, [Cloudflare's 1.1.1.1](https://1.1.1.1/)), and replies back to the client with the answer.
+Simple proxy that captures plain text UDP DNS requests from the host, redirects the query over an ecrypted channel to a DNS server that supports TLS (for example, [Cloudflare's 1.1.1.1](https://1.1.1.1/) or [Quad9's 9.9.9.9](https://www.quad9.net/)), and replies back to the client with the answer.
 I made this project only for learning purposes, any PR to correct something or improve it will be very much appreciated.